-Can I work and receive benefits?
+"Can I work and receive benefits?"
 Yes!

-You may earn up to 25% of your weekly benefit amount (WBA) before your benefits are reduced.
-So when you file and report your earnings, you may receive up to 125% of your WBA.
+If you work part time, you can earn up to 25 percent of your weekly benefit amount (WBA) before TWC reduces your payment.
+If you earn more than 125 percent of your WBA, we cannot pay you benefits for that week.